On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Learning Error and Privacy Guarantee

 \begin{corollary}(Learning error).
 Suppose that the robust aggregation rules $\{\A_n\}_{n\in \RR}$ in Algorithm \ref{dprobust} satisfy \eqref{inequality:robustness-of-aggregation-local} and the associated contraction constant $\rho$ satisfies \eqref{condtion:rho}.
-Set the step size $\alpha^k= \frac{4}{\mu (k+k_0)}$, where $k_0$ is sufficiently large, and set $\sigma^k =C \alpha^k$.
-Under Assumptions \ref{assumption:connection}--\ref{assumption:lower-bound}, for Algorithm \ref{dprobust} we have \end{corollary}
+Set the step size $\alpha^k= \frac{8}{\mu (k+k_0)}$, where $k_0$ is sufficiently large, and set $\sigma^k =C \alpha^k$.
+Under Assumptions \ref{assumption:connection}--\ref{assumption:gradients}, for Algorithm \ref{dprobust} we have \end{corollary}

-Note that when there is no Byzantine agent and the virtual mixing matrix is proper such that both $\rho=0$ and $\chi^2=0$ hold, Algorithm \ref{dprobust} converges precisely to the optimal solution.
-This is consistent with the analysis of decentralized SGD with diminishing step size and diminishing added noise. \begin{remark} Our results align with the existing analysis on Byzantine-robust decentralized SGD \cite{yang2019byrdie,9137648,fang2022bridge,december,he2022byzantine,9147396,YAN2022110530,wu2022byzantine,8359183}.
+Note that when there is no Byzantine agent, the robust aggregation rules are proper such that $\rho=0$ and $\chi^2=0$, {as well as the clipping threshold satisfies $\tau \geq M$}, Algorithm \ref{dprobust} converges precisely to the optimal solution. {The convergence rate is $O(\frac{lnk}{k})$, which matches the convergence rate of the classical decentralized SGD under strong convexity and bounded stochastic gradient assumptions \cite{tsianos2012distributed,nedic2016stochastic}.
+Actually, such a convergence rate is optimal for SGD without assuming smoothness \cite{rakhlin2011making}.}

+\begin{remark} Our results align with the existing analysis on Byzantine-robust decentralized SGD \cite{yang2019byrdie,9137648,fang2022bridge,december,he2022byzantine,9147396,YAN2022110530,wu2022byzantine,8359183}.
 Specifically, in the presence of Byzantine agents, achieving exact convergence to the optimal solution $\vx^*$ becomes impossible.
-Instead, the algorithm converges to a neighborhood of $\vx^*$, and the size of this neighborhood is often influenced by factors such as the topology constructed by non-Byzantine agents, the chosen robust aggregation rule, and the data distribution among the agents.
+Instead, the algorithm converges to a neighborhood of $\vx^*$, and the size of this neighborhood is influenced by factors such as the topology constructed by non-Byzantine agents and the chosen robust aggregation rule.
 Our results shed light on how these factors explicitly influence the learning error.
-For instance, $\rho$ and $\chi^2$ are affected by the topology constructed by non-Byzantine agents and the chosen robust aggregation rule, while $M$ is determined by the data distribution. \end{remark}
+Therein, $\rho$ and $\chi^2$ are determined by the topology constructed by non-Byzantine agents and the chosen robust aggregation rule.